arowM/elm-istring/README.md

             []
 ```

-This code do just update `model.value` when with user input on the `input` tag.
+This code do just update `model.value` when a user inputs a key on the `input` tag.
 The only thing, that is special, is it do some sort of "normalization" before updates.

 ```